A Comparison Between Automation Systems

 As mentioned, this architecture is not recommended by Puppet Labs nor popular amongst Puppet users.
 It is similar to Ansible architecture.

 Users can apply manifests from any host with Puppet installed.
-This could be their laptop but, in order to emulate the behaviour of an agent-master architecture, normally Puppet runs on a dedicated node as a cronjob.
+This could be their laptop but, in order to emulate the behavior of an agent-master architecture, normally Puppet runs on a dedicated node as a cronjob.
 The Puppet apply application will require facts from remote hosts, it will compile a catalog for each host, will check which parts of it need to be applied, and will apply them remotely.

 If a manual change is made to a remove server, it will be overwritten the next time Puppet apply runs.
 To avoid this, comment out any cron job running Puppet apply, or comment out the target server in the inventory.